-The American Heart Association recommends 150 minutes of moderate aerobic exercise (50-70% of your maximum heart rate) each week.
+The American Heart Association recommends 150 minutes of moderate aerobic exercise (50-70% of your maximum heart rate) each week (American Heart Association, 2018).
 This might sound like a lot, but it’s only about 22 minutes a day!

 When it comes to improving bone health, not all aerobic exercise is created equal.
 Some aerobic exercises are weight-bearing, while others are not.
 Weight-bearing exercises are best for improving bone health.
 When your body works to support its own weight against gravity, your bones are stimulated to grow new bone cells.
 This can improve bone density and is especially important for older adults and those with osteopenia or osteoporosis.

 Although these exercises have many benefits, if you are crunched for time and need to get your weekly dose of exercise to improve bone health, it is best to stick to weight-bearing exercises.

 - Yoga, Pilates, tai chi

 - Aerobics class

 Weight-bearing exercises can be classified as either low impact or high impact.
 This classification distinguishes the cardiovascular intensity and how much load your bones are taking on.
 For example, a low-impact exercise will be more gentle on your bones and includes activities such as walking, gardening, and yoga.
 In contrast, a high-impact exercise will load your bones and joints more and include activities such as running and jumping.